Information for Sponsors

 - Science underpins the question and its response.

-All assessment questions and the resulting reports, regardless of source, must be approved by the Council’s Board of Governors.
+All assessment questions and the final reports, regardless of source, must be approved by the Council’s Board of Governors.

 The Impact of Assessments

-In some cases the impact of Council assessments is clearly evident.
-For example, in 2006 the Council’s report on science and technology in Canada highlighted four areas or “clusters” of particular strength for Canada.
-The Government of Canada used this particular finding in developing its 2007 science and technology strategy, Mobilizing Science and Technology to Canada’s Advantage.
+The impact of Council assessments has been apparent since the Council’s inception.
+The Council’s 2006 report on science and technology in Canada highlighted four areas or clusters of particular strength for Canada.
+The federal government used this particular finding in the development of its 2007 science and technology strategy, Mobilizing Science and Technology to Canada’s Advantage.

 Mailing List SignupReceive our newsletter, notifications of new assessments topics, news releases, and more!